ZebraDevs/flow_ros/README.md

 ## What is this used for?

 This library is meant for synchronizing multiple series of ROS messages, collected by `ros::Subscribers`.
 This is typically desirable in ROS nodes where multiple inputs are required to compute something, and the computed result is accurate only if the inputs have consistent relative sequencing.
-This library uses [Flow](https://github.com/fetchrobotics/flow) to fufill these requirements in a customizable way.
+This library uses [Flow](https://github.com/fetchrobotics/flow) to fulfill these requirements in a customizable way.

 Secondarily, this library provides in-process subscriber/publisher mechanisms which do not require a running ROS core and are swappable with their ROS-enabled counterparts.
 These are especially useful for testing message passing subsystems.